google/binnavi/README.md

     java -jar target/binnavi-all.jar

+*Note: HiDPI displays may not scale properly with Java 8.
+Use Java 9 if this is an issue for you.*

 ## Importing the project into Eclipse

 Loading the code into Eclipse for further development requires a little bit of